 - Minimizes crack growth.

-- It stops the problem while it’s only a crack rather that turning into a pot hole or failed area.
+- It stops the problem while it’s only a crack rather than turning into a pothole or failed area.

 Help prevent the growth of cracks in your parking lot